Lauki Ka Murabba Recipe

 • You can check the softness by poking a lauki piece with a fork.
 If the division goes in smoothly, it's ready.

-• To check the perfect consistency, do a consistency test as mentioned above in the recipe.
+• To check the perfect consistency, do a consistency test as mentioned below in the recipe.
 It's also important to avoid over-thickening, as it can make the syrup denser upon cooling.

 Cooling and Storing the Murabba